 THERAPEUTIC H2S DELIVERY:

 Hydrogen sulfide (H2S) is known primarily as a foul-smelling, toxic pollutant.
-However, recent evidence shows that H2S is a vital biological signaling gas.
-Along with carbon monoxide and nitric oxide, H2S is the third member of the class of signaling gases known as gasotransmitters.
-As an endogenously produced signaling molecule, H2S is of interest as a therapeutic in a wide variety of disease and conditions.
-The majority of biological studies on H2S have been carried out with systemically administered small molecule H2S donors, which have little tissue specificity and the potential for off-target effects.
-As a result, delivering H2S to a desired site of action at therapeutic dosages remains difficult.
-To this end we focus on the development of new small molecules, polymers, and gels for targeted and localized H2S delivery.
+However, H2S is also a vital biological signaling gas, produced endogenously via enzymatic conversion of cysteine.
+Along with carbon monoxide (CO) and nitric oxide (NO), H2S is recognized as the third member of the class of signaling gases known as gasotransmitters.
+The physiological roles of H2S are still being discovered, and it is of interest as a therapeutic in a wide variety of disease and conditions.
+However, the majority of biological studies on H2S have been carried out with systemically administered small molecule H2S donors, primarily Na2S and NaHS, which have little tissue specificity and the potential for off-target effects.
+As a result, delivering H2S to a desired site of action at therapeutic dosages remains difficult, and new methods to control the dosage, rate, location, and timing of H2S delivery are needed (Figure 1).

 PEPTIDE-BASED RESPONSIVE AND BIOACTIVE MATERIALS:

-Peptides exhibit rich, well-defined secondary structures, which in many cases change in response to a shift in temperature, pH, or other stimuli.
-We aim to incorporate peptides into viscoelastic gels, with the goal of multiplying changes in peptide secondary structure across several orders of magnitude, from the molecular scale to the macroscale.
-We are also pursuing the development of self-assembling peptides for use as bioactive materials for drug delivery and regenerative medicine.
+Peptides exhibit rich, well-defined secondary structures, which in some cases change in response to a shift in temperature, pH, or other stimuli.
+Elastin-like peptides (ELPs) are thermoresponsive peptides inspired by the natural protein elastin.
+Comprised of a repeating pentameric sequence, linear ELPs have been widely studied as polymers that respond to temperature by changing their secondary structure and ultimately their solubility.
+Branched and dendritic ELPs, however, have received little attention.
+We have developed synthetic methods to make dendritic ELPs with high molecular weights, and we have discovered the branched structure of dendritic ELPs causes a shift in their transition temperature upon heating (Figure 5).
+We are now focused on incorporating branched ELPs into viscoelastic gels, with the goal of multiplying changes in peptide secondary structure across several orders of magnitude, from the molecular scale to the macroscale.
 Determining structure-property relationships in these peptide-based materials and measuring their effects on cell viability, proliferation, and differentiation are our major goals in this area of research.